pjht/os/README.md

 Once the cross-compiler is built, the OS can be built by simply typing `make`.

-## Additional setup for development
+## Additional setup (on Linux or Mac)

-To properly develop the OS, you willl need to install QEMU and GDB.
+To run & debug the OS, you willl need to install QEMU, GRUB, and GDB.

+Installing GRUB on:

+1. Ubuntu.
+GRUB is already installed.
+2. Arch.
+If you have chosen GRUB as your bootloader, run `sudo pacman -S dosfstools libisoburn`, as arch by default does not have the necessary tools for grub-mkrescue to work, otherwise run `sudo pacman -S grub dosfstools libisoburn`
+3. Another linux distro.
+GRUB is likely already installed, but if it is not, you will need to use your distribution's package manager to install GRUB.
+4. Mac.
+You will need to install Homebrew, then install the formula i386-elf-grub.

 Installing QEMU on